 Removing your spouse from the family home

-We are asked by clients if an occupation order can be obtained to evict their spouse from the family home.
+We are often asked by clients if an occupation order can be obtained to evict their spouse from the family home.
 For such an application to succeed you need to show that there is abusive conduct sufficiently grave that it poses a risk of harm (which can include emotional harm) to you or your children.
-The Court must find the conduct to be serious before a spouse is ordered out of their home: the law considers such a step is a ‘draconian’ one.
+This is something we can assist you with.